KitsunebiGames/kmm-engine/README.md

-# VTuber Game Jam Engine
+# Kitsunemimi Engine
-Fork of the [Kitsune Mahjong engine](https://github.com/KitsunebiGames/km-engine) for use in VTuber Game Jam
+Modified Kitsune Mahjong engine, based on changes from a fork.

+This will be the engine where work on Kitsunemimi happens.

 ## Dependencies
-The VTJam engine requires the following dependencies to be present to work:
+The Kitsunemimi engine requires the following dependencies to be present to work:
  * OpenAL Driver ([OpenAL-Soft included on Windows](https://github.com/kcat/openal-soft))
  * OpenGL Driver
  * GLFW3